 This paper presents the design of a WeDoWo module developed for the 2.1-meter telescope in OAGH for a one-shot polarimeter.
-We tested this module and described the steps and preliminary considerations needed to obtain the required parameters for a full characterization and calibration.
-These procedures allowed us to retrieve Stokes parameters of the linear polarization radiation and the observed sources' fraction and angle of polarization.
+We tested this module and described the steps and preliminary considerations needed to obtain the required parameters for full characterization and calibration.
+These procedures allow us to retrieve Stokes parameters of the linear polarization radiation and the observed sources' fraction and angle of polarization.
 The laboratory's description of the calibration helped us understand WeDoWo's behavior in a controlled environment.
-With this preliminary information, it was possible to better plan the calibration procedures that must be taken with the telescope.
-The 1.0meter telescope of the OAN-TNT gave us an excellent chance to test the WeDoWo capability to make astronomical observations.
-Despite the lack of an accurate optical system to correct the multiple optical aberrations that could be present, the results obtained via our observations proved that an instrument with these characteristics can perform polarimetric studies of astronomical sources.
-The only considerations that must be taken into account are that the observed sources must be small enough to avoid cross-talk between the polarized fields, and the need to use use filters to reduce the possible chromatic aberration when using a birefringent material.
+With this preliminary information, it is possible to plan better the calibration procedures that must be taken with the telescope.
+The 1.0-meter telescope of the OAN-TNT gives us an excellent chance